 Identical twins are monozygotic, meaning that they developed from the same fertilized egg, and so have nearly identical genetic code.
-They almost always have the same gender.
+They almost always have the same gender and many of the same physical characteristics (phenotypes).
 However, they may develop some genetic differences after the zygote splits, due to mutations in the DNA.

 Children of monozygotic twins test genetically as half-siblings instead of first cousins.